 Bonus read: This article by Laura Heisman, “Remote work: Working together when we’re not together,” on The GitHub Blog provides amazing tips for how to navigate asynchronous communication in a way that promotes healthy remote team dynamics.
 Be sure to bookmark this for later!

 Remote work and asynchronous collaboration go hand-in-hand.
-Implementing an asynchronous workflow can improve communication across all team members, reduce bottlenecks, and make your employees feel more engaged in the project by allowing them to choose how they want to participate.
+Implementing an asynchronous workflow can improve communication across all team members, reduce bottlenecks, and make your employees feel more engaged in the project by letting them choose how to participate.
+Asynchronous working boosts productivity and flexibility, and it helps you adapt to hybrid work.

-To start integrating asynchronous elements into your workflow, start with the tools that make sense for your team.
-Then, streamline your processes with the best practices listed above.
+To start integrating asynchronous ways of working into your daily processes, start with the tools that make sense for your team.
+Then, streamline your processes with these best practices: set expectations around communication, find the right sync-to-async ratio, ease team members into using new tools, write effective emails, schedule your messages, and practice asynchronous meetings.